RichMatthews/last-pundit-standing-app/README.md

 The app is using react native and firebase as a backend.

-The app is available to people if they wish to use it for testing purpose
+The app is available to people if they wish to use it for testing purpose, please contact richjmatt26@gmail.com